 Hundreds of employees work in those departments.
 Some employees work within the office premises, and some employees work virtually far from the office premises.

-In such cases, it becomes quite challenging to prepare a communication plan so that effective communication can be established among all the employees working in the organization.
+In such cases, it becomes quite challenging to prepare a written communication plan so that effective communication can be established among all the employees working in the organization.

 What actions should be taken when the data is changed?
 And how can the source of lapse be tracked?
 It is essential to have answers to all these questions.
-It is challenging to maintain accountability in the absence of an effective organizational communication plan.
+It is challenging to maintain accountability in the absence of an effective organizational and external communication plan.

 The last but not least challenge of organization communication is the integrity of information.
 This challenge is faced by organizations that opt for informal organization communication methods.
 In an informal environment, the chances of the integrity of the data being affected become high.